JensRantil/jensrantil.github.io/content/posts/2023-11-06_my-simplicity-toolkit/index.md

 > Simplicity is a choice.

-and these days I would even say it is controversial.
+and these days I would even say it is [controversial][no-promo].
 This includes things like focusing on simple programming language constructs, doing _simple_ dependency injection without any dependency injection framework/library, focusing on simple libraries over frameworks, avoiding complex/complicated build tooling,